serverless/blog/posts/2019-06-13-framework-release-v145.md

 This feature is often used in CI / CD setups where one service creates the deployment artifact which is then consumed by another service and carried out via a deployment.

-Running in such a setup often brings up the question where a deployment artifact should be stored.
+When using this kind of configuration, the inevitable question of where to store the deployment artifact comes up.
 With Serverless Framework v1.45.0 we introduce the possibility to pull down deployment artifacts which are stored in an S3 bucket.

-Using such feature only requires you to set the `package` path to the corresponding `.zip` object in a S3 bucket:
+Using this feature only requires you to set the `package` path to the corresponding `.zip` object in a S3 bucket:

 ```yaml
 package: